 A design studio with CAD/CAM facilities (including laser, CNC and 3D printing machines) as well as a well-equipped workshop.
 We use Corel, Photoshop, Solid works and Sketch up software in our teaching areas.
 You will also be given a copy of our design software for use on your own computer.

 We operate an Open Access policy – which means you can use the facilities any time you do not have a lesson as well.
-There is a small yearly charge (currently £25) levied on this course to pay for all necessary materials to successfully complete the course.
+There is a small yearly charge (currently £36) levied on this course to pay for all necessary materials to successfully complete the course and help with the cost of extra materials.
+This works out at roughly £1 per week.

 This course is highly regarded by the universities as an excellent foundation for degree study in any design field.
 However, it is particularly useful to those of you considering architecture, engineering, furniture, interior design, theatre design, industrial and product design.